 None.
-In order to receive child care subsidy payments, the family must use a provider that meets the health and safety requirements, including background checks, under Hawaii Administrative Rules (HAR) 17-798.21, 17-800, 17-891.1, 17-892.1, 17-895, or 17-896, and 17-801.
+It is noted that in order to receive child care subsidy payments, the family must use a provider that meets the health and safety requirements, including background checks, under Hawaii Administrative Rules (HAR) Chapters 17-798.2, 17-891.1, 17-892.1, 17-895, or 17-896.

 3.1.6 Lead Agencies are required to take into consideration children's development and promote continuity of care when authorizing child care services (98.21(f); 98.16(h)(6)).
-Examples include partnering with Head Start, prekindergarten, or other high-quality programs to create a package of arrangements that accommodates parent's work schedules; providing more intensive case management for families with children with multiple risk factors; and including in the eligibility determination process a question about whether a child has an Individualized Education Program or Individual Family Service Plan.
-Describe the Lead Agency's policies and procedures that take into consideration children's development and learning and that promote continuity of care when authorizing child care services.
+Check the approaches, if applicable, that the Lead Agency uses when considering children's development and promoting continuity of care when authorizing child care services.